-A: GVCM has both internet capability and a landline that is based out of Florida.
-Therefore you will be able to call home should you need, and connect with friends and family via internet connection as you desire.

 Our internet is backed up by battery chargers which will help us maintain a more steady system.
 However, there may be times when the internet is completely down.
-We will do our very best to get it back and working – and we will always have a way for you to connect with your family back home should the need arrise.
+We will do our very best to get it back and working – and we will always have a way for you to connect with your family back home should the need arise.

-Updated on the site to: